juniorvanin-zz/discoverYourProfile/README.md

 - I decided to use Typescript for more safety when working with JS.
 - Dockerized application.
 - The idea of sepation of concerns between components, scenes and services.
 All components should live inside of components folder.
 All scenes(they are "pages" in a single page application) live insede of scenes folder and all integrations with external api, live inside of services folder.
+- SCSS shared variables
+- I tried to use a pre-defined range of css sizes(for padding, margins, width...), all of them using REM size.
+The main idea behind this decision is avoid pixel perfect.